mohamedemad1210/First-react/README.md

 	•	Dynamic Interactions: Supports rich, dynamic functionality with JavaScript (ES6+).
 	•	Modular Architecture: Reusable components for scalability and easy maintenance.
 	•	API Integration Ready: Easily integrate APIs using Axios for efficient data fetching.

-Folder Structure

-The project is well-organized with the following structure:

-/src
-  ├── /assets        # Images, fonts, and other static resources
-  ├── /components    # Reusable React components
-  ├── /pages         # Individual pages (e.g., Home, Booking)
-  ├── /styles        # Global CSS and styled-components

 Getting Started

 Follow these steps to run the project locally: